basarevych/dynamic-table/docs/server-side.md

 Back to our table, the last thing to do is to parse jQuery plugin's GET query and return the data.

-Two GET requests are made:
+Two GET requests are made by the jQuery plugin:
 * First time the plugin is created it will run '?query=describe' request to the server.
 * Each time the table is loaded it will request '?query=data'.